ppabimanyu/pactum/README.md

 This project is a Go-based application that manages approval processes.
 It includes functionalities for creating, updating, and deleting approval records, as well as handling the approval and rejection of these records.

+This package:
+- **Generating Approval Historical Logs**: Automatically records a detailed history of approval requests, making it easy to track and audit data changes.
+- **Logs Data Changes**: Keeps a comprehensive log of all data modifications, ensuring traceability and transparency in your database operations.

 ## Key Components

 ### Models